 It's possible to identify who was likely the richest American ever.
 John D. Rockefeller (1839-1937) was America's first billionaire.
 At one point, his wealth comprised 1.53 percent of the U.S. gross national product (GNP), something not even Bill Gates, at less than a quarter of a percent of U.S. GNP, can claim.

-For more information about Carlos Slim, the mega-rich and important charitable foundations, check out the links on the next page.
+For more information about Carlos Slim, the mega-rich and important charitable foundations, check out the links below.